AbdelrhmanHamouda/intensive-brew/docs/test-config.md

 8. This field maps to the `image`  section of the _LocustTest custom resource_.
 9. This field directly maps to the `affinity`  section of the _LocustTest custom resource_.
 10. This field directly maps to the `tolerations`  section of the _LocustTest custom resource_.
+11. This field maps to the `--stop-timeout` locust switch and appears in `masterCommandSeed` of the _LocustTest custom resource_.